-All members of the USF System community are encouraged to promptly report known or suspected crimes to UPD or the external law enforcement agency with jurisdiction.
-Any emergency involving a threat to life or property should be immediately reported by calling 9-1-1.
+All members of the USF System community are encouraged to promptly report known or suspected crimes to Campus Police or the external law enforcement agency with jurisdiction.
+Any emergency involving a threat to life or property should be immediately reported to 9-1-1.
 All campus phones may be used to dial 9-1-1 at no charge.
 The caller should stay on the line until the dispatcher terminates the call.
 Do not hang up.
-The UPD responds to all emergency situations involving our campus, regardless of whether the situation requires police, fire, or medical assistance.
+University Police responds to all emergency situations involving our campus, regardless of whether the situation requires police, fire, or medical assistance.